Tom Bradley (mayor): Los Angeles City Council

-Mayor of Los Angeles
+Campaign for Mayor of Los Angeles

-Campaign

 In 1969, Bradley first challenged incumbent Mayor Sam Yorty, a conservative Democrat for mayor in the nonpartisan election.
 Armed with key endorsements (including the Los Angeles Times), Bradley held a substantial lead over Yorty in the primary, but was a few percentage points shy of winning the race outright.
 However, Yorty pulled out a come-from-behind victory to win reelection.
 Yorty questioned Bradley's credibility in fighting crime and painted a picture of Bradley, a fellow Democrat, as a threat to Los Angeles because he would supposedly open up the city to Black Nationalists.
 Bradley did not use his record as a police officer in the election.
 With the race factor, even many liberal white voters became hesitant to support Bradley.
 It would be another four years, in 1973, before Bradley would unseat Yorty.

 Powerful downtown business interests at first opposed Bradley.
 But with passage of the 1974 redevelopment plan and the inclusion of business leaders on influential committees, corporate chiefs moved in behind him.
 A significant feature of this plan was the development and building of numerous skyscrapers in the Bunker Hill financial district.

-Tenure
+Mayor of Los Angeles

+Bradley served for 20 years as mayor of Los Angeles, surpassing Fletcher Bowron with the longest tenure in that office.

 Bradley contributed to the financial success of the city by helping develop the satellite business hubs at Century City and Warner Center.
-Bradley was a driving force behind the construction of Los Angeles' light rail network.
+Bradley was a strong supporter of public transit throughout his political career, and he was a driving force behind the construction of Los Angeles' light rail network.
+Upon his election as mayor in 1973, Bradley sought to build a comprehensive rail system in Los Angeles.
 He also pushed for expansion of Los Angeles International Airport and development of terminals in use today.
 The Tom Bradley International Terminal is named in his honor.

-Bradley served for twenty years as mayor of Los Angeles, surpassing Fletcher Bowron with the longest tenure in that office.
 Bradley was offered a cabinet-level position in the administration of President Jimmy Carter, which he turned down.
+Bradley introduced President Carter at the May 5, 1979, dedication ceremony for the Los Angeles Placita de Dolores.

-In 1984, Democratic presidential candidate Walter Mondale considered Bradley as a finalist for the vice presidential nomination, which eventually went to U.S. Representative Geraldine Ferraro of Queens, New York.
+In 1984, Bradley presided over the first profitable Summer Olympics.
+That year Democratic presidential candidate Walter Mondale considered Bradley as a finalist for the vice presidential nomination, which eventually went to U.S. Representative Geraldine Ferraro of Queens, New York.
 Bradley was mayor when the city hosted the 1984 Summer Olympics and when the city became the second-most-populated U.S. city after New York, also in 1984.

-Bradley introduced President Carter at the May 5, 1979 dedication ceremony for the Los Angeles Placita de Dolores.